m417z/ntdoc/descriptions/ntquerydirectoryobject.md

 Decide how to use `ObjectIndex` on function input. \
   **If FALSE:** `ObjectIndex` point to `ULONG` index of object in Object Directory. \
   **If TRUE:** `ObjectIndex` input value is ignored.
-Function always return informations about first object in Object Directory.
+Function always return information about first object in Object Directory.

 ### ObjectIndex